everx-labs/everdev/README.md

   Command line tool for multisigwallet management and staking, includes CLI Debot Browser.
 TONDev helps with installation and version management.

 TONDev can be extended with other tools following the [instructions of integration](#tondev-extensibility).

+## Quick Start

+Get your hands dirrty with our great tools:)
+Follow the [Quick Start](docs/quick_start.md) to get on board of Free TON Development ASAP!

 ## Installation